PundiAI/FunctionX-EGF/applications/formal_proposal_applicants/FinTax.md

 | 0e.        | On-Chain Knowledge Base         | A fully uploaded and accessible on-chain knowledge base integrated with Pundi AI.
 This will include the complete Web3 tax and financial knowledge corpus, structured for easy querying and use within the Pundi AI system.
 Users will be able to search and interact with the knowledge base via the Pundi AI platform.                                           |
                                                                                                                                                               |

-**Milestone 2 Example — Integrate OpenAI API & Develop Frontend Interface, Integrate FinTax System with Pundi AI Blockchain**
+**Milestone 2 — Integrate OpenAI API & Develop Frontend Interface, Integrate FinTax System with Pundi AI Blockchain**

 * Estimated Duration: 2 month
 * FTE: 4